 Houseboats must be registered.
 You apply for registration with the Register of Shipping.

-Special requirements may apply to foreign houseboats.
+Special requirements may apply to foreign houseboats imported from abroad.